onsi/gomega/index.md

     Consistently(c).ShouldNot(Receive())

+`Receive` also allows you to make assertions on the received object.
+You do this by passing `Receive` a matcher:

+    Eventually(c).Should(Receive(Equal("foo")))

+This assertion will only succeed if `c` receives an object *and* that object satisfies `Equal("foo")`.
+Note that `Eventually` will continually poll `c` until this condition is met.
+If there are objects coming down the channel that do not satisfy the passed in matcher, they will be pulled off and discarded until an object that *does* satisfy the matcher is received.

-Finally, you often want to make assertions on the value *sent* to the channel.
-You can ask the `Receive` matcher for the value passed to the channel by passing it a pointer to a variable of the appropriate type:
+Finally, there are occasions when you need to grab the object sent down the channel (e.g. to make several assertions against hte object).
+To do this, you can ask the `Receive` matcher for the value passed to the channel by passing it a pointer to a variable of the appropriate type:

-    var receivedString string
+    var receivedBagel Bagel
-    Eventually(stringChan).Should(Receive(&receivedString))
-    Ω(receivedString).Shoudl(Equal("foo"))
+    Eventually(bagelChan).Should(Receive(&receivedBagel))
+    Ω(receivedBagel.Contents()).Should(ContainElement("cream cheese"))
+    Ω(receivedBagel.Kind()).Should(Equal("sesame"))

+Of course, this could have been written as `receivedBagel := <-bagelChan` - however using `Receive` makes it easy to avoid hanging the test suite should nothing ever come down the channel.

 ### BeEmpty()